10+ Things To Do In Altea, Spain In One Day

 Things to do in Altea, Spain in one day – Summing up

-Our opinion about Altea, Spain
+Our opinion about Altea

-For us, a visit to Altea was a one-day trip from nearby Benidorm where we lived for a few weeks.
+For us, a visit to Altea was a day trip from nearby Benidorm where we lived for a few weeks.
 We visited the town in November and during that time there weren’t too many tourists and the town was fairly quiet.
 But it might have had something to do with the weather as it was cloudy and windy that day.
 But even despite that, we really enjoyed our time in Altea.
 Wandering among old town streets, admiring local art, and strolling along the seaside promenade was nice.
 Until today it’s one of our favorite places on Costa Blanca!

 Update.
 We visited Altea again 3 years later (also in low season, in January) and we hold to our opinion – it’s truly a lovely town!